-19. In this subdivision, "childcare staff member" means a staff member of a childcare centre or day care centre assigned to the implementation of the educational program for the children receiving childcare in the facility.

-20. A permit holder must ensure that each childcare staff member holds a certificate not older than three years attesting that the member has successfully completed a minimum eight-hour standard first aid course or a minimum six-hour refresher course updating the knowledge acquired as part of the standard first aid course.
+- 19. In this subdivision, "childcare staff member" means a staff member of a childcare centre or day care centre assigned to the implementation of the educational program for the children receiving childcare in the facility. - 20.
+A permit holder must ensure that each childcare staff member holds a certificate not older than three years attesting that the member has successfully completed a minimum eight-hour standard first aid course or a minimum six-hour refresher course updating the knowledge acquired as part of the standard first aid course.

-21. A permit holder must ensure that the minimum number of childcare staff members present to look after the children receiving childcare in the holder's facility respects the ratio of

-(1) one member for five or fewer children present under 18 months of age;

-(2) one member for eight or fewer children present from 18 months of age to under four years of age;

-(3) one member for ten or fewer children present from four years of age to under five years of age on 30 September; and

-(4) one member for 20 or fewer children present from five years of age and older on 30 September.

-22. A childcare staff member holding a diploma of college studies in early childhood education or in childcare education, or any other equivalent diploma recognized by the Minister, is qualified.
+- 21. A permit holder must ensure that the minimum number of childcare staff members present to look after the children receiving childcare in the holder's facility respects the ratio of - (1) one member for five or fewer children present under 18 months of age; - (2) one member for eight or fewer children present from 18 months of age to under four years of age; - (3) one member for 10 or fewer children present from four years of age to under five years of age on 30 September; and - (4) one member for 20 or fewer children present from five years of age and older on 30 September. - 22.
+A childcare staff member holding a diploma of college studies in early childhood education or any other equivalent training recognized by the Minister, is qualified

+In assessing the equivalency, the Minister may take into consideration any of the following facts:

-23. A permit holder must ensure that at least two childcare staff members out of three are qualified and present each day with the children while childcare is being provided.
+- (1) the applicant holds one or more diplomas obtained in Québec or elsewhere; - (2) the applicant has successfully completed continuous training or refresher training activities; and - (3) the applicant has acquired relevant experience. - 23.
+A permit holder must ensure that at least two childcare staff members out of three are qualified and present each day with the children while childcare is being provided.